-Do you remember your first website?
-I wish I had a screen shot of mine.
+Do you remember your first website design?
+I wish I had a screenshot of mine.
 It was set up in GeoCities and it was an unholy mess in bright yellow and orange, with a hint of red, if my memory serves me correctly.
-Websites looked a whole lot different way back then… Don’t believe me?
-This is a screenshot of Marie Forleo’s site in 2001.
+Websites looked a whole lot different way back then…

 Join The FREE 5 Day Sales Mindset Challenge

 A 5 day challenge to transform how you view making sales in your business

 Of course no one ever called us of course, we didn’t have our phone number on the site and when we finally got around to adding it we put it at the bottom of the page because we didn’t want people to think they had to ring us right away

 In fact, we didn’t have very much on our early websites that boosted credibility at all!

 Alot has changed since the early 2000’s and I have learnt alot to.